struct/isoalloc/CONTRIBUTE.md

 Contributing to IsoAlloc is a pretty standard process of forking the repo, making a pull request, and optionally linking it to an existing issue.
 Before you make your pull request please run the following commands on both Linux and MacOS:

-`make format` - Run the clang formatter to ensure your code conforms to the rest of the project
+`make format` - Run the clang formatter to ensure your changes conform to the rest of the project

 `make tests` - Make sure all tests still pass

 `make malloc_cmp_test` - Check for major performance regressions

+`make cpp_tests` - Make sure all C++ tests still pass

-`make library` - Make sure you can still build a release version of the library
+`make library` - Build a release version of the library

-If you're making changes to the C++ wrapper you will want to run those build targets and test with `make cpp_tests` as well.
+`make cpp_library` - Build a release version of the library with C++ support

+Compile a debug version of the library with `make cpp_library_debug` and then run a basic test using `LD_PRELOAD` and another binary.

 ## Style Guide